Libensemble/libensemble/docs/data_structures/libE_specs.rst

                     location.
 Useful if ``ensemble_dir_path`` located on node-local storage.

                 "reuse_output_dir" [bool] = ``False``:
-                    Whether to allow overwrites and access to previous ensemble directories in subsequent runs. ``False`` by default to protect results.
+                    Whether to allow overwrites and access to previous ensemble and workflow directories in subsequent runs.
+                    ``False`` by default to protect results.

                 "use_worker_dirs" [bool] = ``False``:
                     Whether to organize calculation directories under worker-specific directories: